Leida Laius

-Leida Laius (26 March 1923, in Horoshevo, Yamburgsky Uyezd, SFSR – 6 April 1996, in Tallinn) was an Estonian film director.
+Leida Laius (26 March 1923 – 6 April 1996) was an Estonian film director.
 She is widely received as one of the most renowned filmmakers in Estonian cinema.
 In 1995 she was honored by the Estonian Cultural Foundation with the Lifetime Achievement Award in special recognition of her contributions to the cultural history of Estonia.

 Life

-Leida Laius was born into a wealthy farming family and grew up in Jamburg, later renamed Kingissep, near Saint Petersburg.
-Her mother Armanda was Estonian and came from an upper-middle-class family in Narva, her father was Russian.
-He was deported to a labor camp as a kulak during the Stalin era in the late 1930s and executed there as part of the so-called Great Purge.
+Leida Laius was born in Horoshevo, Yamburgsky Uyezd into an Estonian farming family and grew up in Jamburg, later renamed Kingisepp, near Saint Petersburg.
+Her mother Armanda (née Sepp) came from an upper-middle-class family in Narva.
+Her father Richard was deported to a labor camp as a kulak during the Stalin era in the late 1930s and executed there as part of the so-called Great Purge.

 Leida Laius volunteered for the Red Army during World War II and served as a nurse in the field hospital for the lightly wounded No. 3826 of the 22nd Army and as a librarian.
 She was a member of the Komsomol and a non-commissioned officer in the administrative service.
 For her military service, she was awarded the Medal "For Battle Merit" in 1944, the Medal "For the Victory over Germany in the Great Patriotic War 1941–1945" in 1945 and the Order of the Patriotic War second Class in 1985.

 After the Soviet reoccupation of Estonia in 1944, she came to Tallinn.
 From 1945 to 1947 she worked as an inspector in the Ministry of Food Industry, from 1947 to 1949 as an official in the office of the Architects' Association and from 1950 to 1951 as an inspector in the theater department of the Estonian Ministry of Culture.

 During this time, she trained to be an actress at the Estonian Theater Institute, which she completed in 1950.
 From 1951 to 1955, she was part of the ensemble at the Estonian Drama Theatre in Tallinn.
 From 1960, she worked at Tallinnfilm.
 In 1962, Laius graduated from the Gerasimov Institute of Cinematography (then the All-Union State Institute of Cinematography), the state film school in Moscow, with a diploma in directing.
 Laius submitted the short film Õhtust hommikuni (From Evening to Morning) as her diploma thesis.
 In the same year, she became a member of the Estonian Film Association.

 In 1995, a year before her death, she was honored by the Estonian Cultural Foundation with the Lifetime Achievement Award.
 It is awarded in special recognition of a person's contribution to the cultural history of Estonia.

+Laius died in Tallinn on 6 April 1996, age 73 and was buried next to her mother at Pärnamäe Cemetery in the Pirita district of Tallinn.